-There are many great Bible study methods we can use to help us study the bible effectively.
-However, the Inductive Bible Study method is my favorite way to study the scriptures for an in-depth Bible study.
+There are so many great Bible study methods we can use to help us study the bible effectively.
+However, I have to say that the Inductive Bible Study Method is my favorite way to study the scriptures for an in-depth Bible study.

 1. Observation (What Does it Say?)

 The first step is observation.
 It’s simply looking at the text to see what it says.
 This step is crucial!
 In order to properly apply God’s Word to our lives, we must interpret it correctly.
 So, in order to interpret scripture correctly, we must observe it thoroughly.

 There is one original meaning that the author had in mind when they were writing scriptures.
 This is the interpretation we are searching for.

 It’s also very important to look at the text objectively at this point.
 If we read a certain passage of scripture with an attitude that we already know what it means, we may miss a deeper concept the Lord wants to show us.
 So try and read the scriptures with fresh eyes.